 Ernie’s coworkers also enjoy Ernie’s sharing spirit in the way of candy … he faithfully maintains a large stock of candy and other fun items in his office.
 Gross Mendelsohn’s staff members know they can always find a sweet treat and a friendly smile in Ernie’s office.

-Ernie, who has 34 years of public accounting experience, was named Towson University’s accounting department alumnus of the year in 1995.
+Ernie was named Towson University’s accounting department alumnus of the year in 1995.

 - Bachelor of science degree in business administration with a concentration in accounting, Towson University (1979)